Welcome & Overview

 Matching bank feed transactions to your Xero records

 Xero automatically imports transactions from connected bank accounts via the bank feed (daily).
-Your job is to match each imported transaction to the correct Xero entry.
+Your job is to match or code each imported transaction.
+For marketplace deposits, this is automated — Xero brings the deposit in from the bank feed and you code it directly to the applicable Clearing account.

 - Go to Accounting → Bank Accounts